What Garage Door Replacement Really Costs in London Right Now (June 2026)

 Top London contractors

-$7,500.
+$7,500 CAD.
 That is what some London homeowners paid for a high-end garage door replacement this year.
-If that number makes you want to park on the street forever, don't panic.
-Most people in the Forest City are actually spending an average of $2,510 to get the job done.
-Depending on whether you want a basic steel slab or a carriage-house beauty that makes your neighbors in Byron jealous, you can expect a total range between $1,000 and $7,500.
+If that number makes you want to close your eyes and hope your current door lasts another decade, don't panic.
+Most people in the Forest City are actually paying an average of $2,510 CAD, with the full range starting as low as $1,000 CAD.

 How London Compares to Other Canadian Cities